bennygdev/Benshoes-Website/README.md

 # More description
 NOTE: RE-DID the shopping cart functionality, so the cart works now.
-Did this project back in around october or november, this week I decided to rewrite the shopping cart functionality for the website.
+Did this project back in around october or november of 2022, this week (Feb 2023) I decided to rewrite the shopping cart functionality for the website.

 1. I made this website for my school website, that requires the use of extensive knowledge of HTML, CSS, Javascript and Bootstrap to develop a E-commerence website with a shopping cart system.
 2. I made this website in under a week, so please do not take this too seriously as this may contain some broken functionality in certain parts.